HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 - A subnet declaration is only needed for the dynamic IP addresses.
 The reserved IP addresses are configured with host declarations.
 - Make sure that the address range specified in your subnet declaration doesn't overlap with the reserved IP addresses!
 - A subnet declaration's network IP should match the network part of the DHCP server's IP address, otherwise the daemon will not start.

+## 2.6.2.
+Possible extensions

+- Install KEA DHCP server instead of ISC DHCP
+- If you implemented Dnsmasq as a caching DNS server, you can also use it as a DHCP server.

 ## 2.7.
 Managing a router with Ansible (Cisco version)